camgraff/protoxy/README.md

 ```

 ## Usage
-Let's say my proto file is located at ./protos/example.proto and looks like this:
+Consider a proto file located at `./protos/example.proto` that looks like this:
 ```
 syntax = "proto3";
 package example;